 Clearly, the decision to choose a major is not to be taken lightly.
 Above all, students should carefully discuss the options with their academic advisor before making the final choice.

-When a major is chosen, it must be officially declared in the Academic Advisement Center, Room 216, Warren Student Services Center, 389-4271.
+When a major is chosen, it must be officially declared in the Registrar Office, 150 Warren Student Services Center, 389 - 5207.

 Invoices for tuition and fees will be sent by the Business Office in late July for the Fall semester and in early December for the Spring semester.
 If applicable, your invoice will also include on campus housing and meal plan charges.
 Payment is due prior to the start of each semester.

 The fees assessed by Bloomsburg University are used to support our academic programs and student services.
 A complete listing of fees and the programs supported can be found on our website at www.bloomu.edu/fees.

 The refund guidelines established by the PA State System of Higher Education Board of Governors Policy 1983-19-A: Refund of Tuition and Fees are as follows:

 Each university shall establish a refund policy in accordance with Board policy.